openid/fapi/fapi-2_0-message-signing.md

  2. shall verify signed authorization responses according to [@!JARM].

-## Signing Introspection Responses
+## Signing introspection responses

-To support non-repudiation for NR4, Introspection Responses can be signed.
+To support non-repudiation for NR4, introspection responses can be signed.

-### Requirements for Authorization Servers
+### Requirements for authorization servers

 Authorization servers implementing FAPI2 introspection response signing

  1. shall sign introspection responses that are issued in JWT format according to [@!I-D.ietf-oauth-jwt-introspection-response]

-### Requirements for Clients
+### Requirements for clients

 Clients implementing FAPI2 introspection response signing